jmdaweb/NVDARemoteServer/readme.md

 Do you want to control several computers located inside your home from outside?
 You can't forward the tcp port 6837 for all of them, so this server is for you.

 This server is multiplatform, so you can install it under Windows, Mac and many Linux distributions, including Arch, Debian and Centos.
-If you have installed python 2.x on your system, probably you will be able to run this server.
+If you have installed python 2.x or 3.x on your system, probably you will be able to run this server.

 ## Building